ismop/dap/doc/api/scenarios.md

       "id": numerically unique id (e.g. 1),
       "name": short identifier of the scenario,
-      "description": arbitrary string presenting the details of the scenario, "experiment_ids": array of identifiers of experiments attached to the scenario }, {
+      "description": arbitrary string presenting the details of the scenario, "experiment_ids": array of identifiers of experiments attached to the scenario, "timeline_ids": array of identifiers of timelines attached to the scenario }, {
       ...
     }